Welcome to Trenton, Maine

 Trenton has a long tradition of the sea that continued through the 1800's as shipbuilding and shipping prevailed in addition to lumbering, farming, and of course lobstering.

-Now proudly in our 216th year the Town of Trenton welcomes you to Down East Maine.
+Now proudly approaching our 220th year, the Town of Trenton welcomes you to Down East Maine.

 Many thanks to the tireless efforts of the Trenton Veteran's Committee for their hard work in helping create a memorial to our Veterans.
 The new Veterans Park is located beside the Town Office at 59 Oak Point Road.
 Memorial pavers may be ordered through the Town Office.